isabella232/training-workshop/instructions/README.md

 - ability to perform a basic demo of the product

 ## Guided Workshop
 This workshop is normally delivered as a guided experience.
-This provides the students with an introductory discussion about the concepts then guidance and assistance as they complete lessons.
+This provides the students with
+- an introductory discussion about the concepts
+- an implementation demonstration of the concepts
+- a hands on exercise mirroring the demonstration

 You can find the slides for the workshop at the following URL: